-Parasites not only make your pet uncomfortable, they can lead to more serious conditions as well.
+Parasites not only make your pet uncomfortable, but they can also lead to more serious conditions as well.
 Some may even be transmitted from pets to people.

 Since these parasites live in your pet’s gastrointestinal tract, they are often hidden from view.
 The only way to detect them is with a fecal exam.

-Annual fecal examines should be a vital part of every pet's routine wellness exam.
+Annual fecal examinations should be a vital part of every pet's routine wellness exam.

 If your veterinarian performs a physical examination and suspects your pet may have a heart disorder, we usually take chest X-Rays and an electrocardiogram (ECG / EKG).

 This procedure can be completed easily and quickly.
 It reveals data that may be integral to your pet's diagnosis.
 In other cases, a cardiac ultrasound may be required to identify disorders in the chambers of the heart.